buttso/testing-weblogic/README.md

   of your running WebLogic instance (you could run the instance via the IDE).
   For details on configuring WebLogic for Arquillian, look [here] (https://docs.jboss.org/author/display/ARQ/WLS+12.1+-+Remote).
+* The build also automatically undeploys and deploys the application to the running WebLogic instance using the WebLogic Maven plugin.
+Please configure the plugin in the [Maven POM](actionbazaar/pom.xml) with the details of your running WebLogic instance.
-* If desired, you can deploy and run the application itself.
-We did this both via NetBeans and by using the plain Maven generated war file.
+* If desired, you can deploy and run the application manually.
+We did this both via NetBeans and by using the plain Maven generated war file in addition to the automated build.
+* You can hook up the build to a continuous integration server such as Hudson.
+  We tested such a setup.